 How to Get a Construction Loan

-Summary: Construction Loans including Owner Builder Construction Loans have become difficult to obtain.
-Follow these steps to convince a bank to loan you construction financing.
+Summary: Construction Loans including Owner Builder Construction Loans are difficult to obtain.

 Hi Carl, if you don't mind, would you explain how an aspiring self General Contractor convinces potential mortgage lenders to risk funding them?
 Perhaps it's the location (a rural NC area,) the economy, market, or a combination of the both, but I cannot persuade any local banks to see their way clear to give a construction loan.